entropyxyz/entropy-docs/content/guides/get-funds.md

 ---
 title: "Get funds"
+lead: "You need funds to interact with the Entropy blockchain network.
+To get these testing funds, you will need a GitHub account."
 ---

-You need funds to interact with the Entropy blockchain network.
-To get these testing funds, you will need a GitHub account.

 ## Mainnet